 Final year students will be fully integrated into hospital teams in a mix of on-clinic, practical class and digital formats.

-All other years will be welcomed onto the campus weekly for immersive practical experiences.
+All other years will be welcomed onto the campus weekly for immersive practical experiences in our laboratories and farms.
+Small group tutorials will also be in person in some courses.
 These will be supported by digital content including a range of pre-recorded materials and live discussions.

 Undergraduate Global Agriculture and Food Security programmes